Best Travel Websites

 Global Rhythm, www.globalrhythm.net, is the website of the monthly music magazine featuring coverage of world music, film, cuisine, and travel.

-Putumayo World Music, www.putumayo.com offers a growing selection of world music from around the world.
-Both of these are great websites to prepare musically for your trip.
+AfroPop offers a huge selection of world music from around the world, not just from Africa by any means.
+These are great websites to prepare musically for your trip, as are internet radio stations.

 Blogs from Abroad

-There are several websites that host travel blogs, forums, travel stories, and provide travel advice and information for independent travelers—among them are: BootsnAll Travel, www.bootsnall.com; TravelPod.com, www.travelpod.com; Travel Blog, www.travelblog.org; Travellerspoint.com, www.travellerspoint.com; and Travelblogs.com, www.travelblogs.com.
+There are several websites that host travel blogs, forums, travel stories, and provide travel advice and information for independent travelers—among them are: BootsnAll Travel, www.bootsnall.com; Travellerspoint.com, www.travellerspoint.com; and Travelblogs.com, www.travelblogs.com.

 Rolf Potts’ blog, vagablogging.net, is an enlightening and lively blog covering many aspects of travel, from advice to his books and stories to essays and commentaries about issues concerning travelers—not to mention perhaps the best collection of interviews of travel writers on the Web.